 - How can I be sure that my course topic is going to be profitable?
-What if I waste my time and money creating a course no one buys?
+What if I create a course no one buys?

 - How can I start making money quickly with my online course?
-I don’t want to wait months to see this pay off.
+I don’t want to wait months to see a pay off.

 - How am I going to translate my offline business into an online course?
 I have several areas of expertise—what’s the best topic to cover online?

-Recently, I have been talking with a friend of mine who is a new course creator—photographer and video editor Stefanie Dworkin—who is struggling with these exact worries.
-She decided that the best first step to deal with these roadblocks was to create a mini course.
+Teachable spoke to course creator, photographer, and video editor Stefanie Dworkin—who struggled with these exact worries above and decided the best first step to deal with these roadblocks was to create a mini course.

 “I am a filmmaker, photographer, and educator, and run a small production and education business,” says Stefanie.
 “Over the years I’ve mainly focused on short documentaries for broadcast (PBS), client projects and personal projects, and teach part-time in media programs or directly with artists and media makers around New York City.”

-Now she’s looking for a way to continue to grow her income and her brand without wearing herself down with one-time, in-person trainings and back-to-back client projects, she turned to creating online courses.
+When she began to look for a way to continue to grow her income and her brand without wearing herself down with in-person training and back-to-back client projects, she turned to creating online courses.

-An online course would allow Stefanie to use her course curriculum over and over again, without adding more one-off classes to her schedule.
-And, if her course brought in enough income, she’d have more time and resources to spend on passion projects—like her deepening interest in holistic health and her multiple unfinished photography projects waiting for her attention.
+An online course allowed Stefanie to use her course curriculum over and over again, without adding more one-off classes to her schedule.
+And, if her course brought in enough income, she’d have more time and resources to spend on passion projects.

 In practice, it’s not always obvious how to turn that vision into a reality.